DigitallyTailored/VanillaJS-Framework/readme.md

         }
         `
     },
-    //the default HTML view to show
+    // the default HTML view to show
     view: v => {
         return ``
     },
-    //script which runs when the element is added to the page from the `a.render` method
+    // script which runs when the element is added to the page from the `a.render` method
     script: v => {

     }